Cotalker/documentation/docs/products/preventive_maintenance/pm_overview.md

 For example, if you need to do maintenance on a machine every day, you can set the time trigger to 24 hours.
 Every 24 hours the [work orders workflow](/docs/products/workflows/work_orders/overview_intro) will be initiated.
 A work order will be automatically sent to the contractor or maintenance personnel.
 If they choose to accept the work order, they can send a quote, send messages to stakeholders, and request to close the work order.
 To finally close the workflow, the supervisor must evaluate the completed maintenance job and fill out the _Acceptance of Work_ form.

 ### Value-Based Planner {#value}
-For example, if you need to do maintenance on a car every 6,000 miles, use a value-based plan.
-Maintenance personnel can periodically use the app to register value metrics, like mileage or fluid levels for a vehicle.
-In this case, when the car's registered mileage hits 12,000 miles, the value trigger kicks in and gets things ready for the car's second maintenance check.
-At this point, the [work orders workflow](/docs/products/workflows/work_orders/overview_intro) is initiated, and a work order is sent to the person in charge of the car's maintenance.
+Let's say that you have to do maintenance on a car every 6,000 miles.
+In this case, you can use value-based planner.
+Once the plan is created, maintenance personnel will periodically use the app to register value metrics, like mileage or fluid levels for a vehicle.
+And, when the car's registered mileage hits 12,000 miles, the value trigger will kick in and get things ready for the car's second maintenance check.
+At this point, the [work orders workflow](/docs/products/workflows/work_orders/overview_intro) will initiate, and a work order will be sent to the person in charge of the car's maintenance.

 ## Workflows Involved {#workflows}